FossMec/Practice-Git/submit-a-pull-request/Ravishankar/Hello-world.md

-Hey I'm Ravi from CS A
+Hey!
+I'm Ravi from CS-A

-I don't know a lot about coding.
-Just a few things from C++ I picked up from school.But I have to say, trying out Git-Hub was fun and i would definately like to learn more about it.

-I'm more of a sportsman so I'm kinda surprised that coding has seemed to be interesting to me.The tutorial were extremely helpfull so kudos to the FOSSMEC team and I'm really look forward to working with you guys.
-:)
+I'm really quite surprised that I've found coding interesting especially since I'm more of an outdoor person.

+I only know a few basic programmes that i learned in !2th (C++).
+But I found GitHub really fun and the tuturial was easily understandable, so kudos to the FossMec team for putting a good amount of work inorder to help us be better developers :)

+I look forward to working with you guys and maybe we can talk about who's gonna win the Premier League? :p

+Cheers!